On 12 July 1947, the ex RAAF Catalina Flying Boat VH-BRA flew the first scheduled service, Brisbane-Gladstone-Heron Island.

 The flying boats were eventually replaced by Helicopters in 1964.

-Heron Island was purchased by P & O in 1980 and the Costa family acquired the helicopter service in 1996, upgraded the helicopter fleet and became a part of the Gladstone community.
+The Costa family acquired the Heron Island helicopter service in 1996, upgraded the helicopter fleet and became a part of the Gladstone community as Marine Helicopters.

 Heron Island Charter Service